felipegtx/feature-hub-example/README.md

-# Important note about this project
+# Important note about this repo
 This is a deliberate over-engineered project.
 The goal here is to put togheter as many GoF and SOLID principes as possible for a simple TODO-list app using React and Micro-Frontends.

 # Running